nathanjbutler/nathanjbutler/README.md

 - 👋 Hi, I’m @nathanjbutler.
 A final year Computing student at Manchester Metropolitan University.
 I'm currently looking for graduate roles, I'm open to learn any framework needed :)

-- I can be contacted through <a href="https://www.linkedin.com/in/nathanjbutlerr/"> LinkedIn</a> and through email at nathanjbutler793@gmail.com
+- I can be contacted through <a href="https://www.linkedin.com/in/nathanjbutlerr/"> LinkedIn</a> and can be emailled at nathanjbutler793@gmail.com